-The symbols of the Nation are constituted by an emblem, by a coat-of-arms, by an anthem and by a motto.
+The symbols of the Nation are constituted by an emblem, by a crest, by a anthem and by a motto.

 The emblem is the tri-colored flag of rectangular and horizontal form, red and green with, in its center, a yellow-gold star of five points.